sveltejs/svelte/.changeset/giant-planets-shake.md

 "svelte": patch
 ---

-fix: treat snippets like normal components when inferring namespace
+fix: treat snippets like components when inferring namespace